SadaouiDyhia/FaceRecognitionDesktop/README.md

 1-Clone the repo

+2-Create an "Images" folder where your "app.py" file is.

+3-Add to the "Images" folder images of the people you wish to recognize, name of the person should be the title of its image.

-2-Open commad line in app.py position
+4-Open command line in app.py position

-3-Type "py app.py" in command line and press enter
+5-Type "py app.py" in command line and press enter

 ## Landing page